evoxmusic/qovery-airbyte/README.md

 TLDR;
 - Time to install EKS production ready cluster: 2 minutes setup
 - Time to install Airbyte: 3 minutes
+- No EKS / GKE / Kapsule knowledge and maintenance required (Qovery takes care of it)

 Watch the video below to see how easy it is to deploy Airbyte on Kubernetes with Qovery: